Welcome to Healthy Eating Healthy Living, a training pack designed to encourage healthy eating as a way of life for people with learning disabilities.

-People with learning disabilities should be able to access healthy eating messages and be encouraged to build their capacity to access mainstream health programmes in their local community.
+People with learning disabilities should be able to access healthy eating and healthy living.
+The aim of this pack is to encourage people to feel confident in accessing mainstream health programmes in their local community.
 This pack provides a step towards this goal.

-Please note: Future updates will be led by the Scottish Learning Disability Dietetic Clinical Network.
+Please note: The pack below was last updated in 2018.
+Future updates are being led by the Scottish Learning Disability Dietetic Clinical Network.

 About this pack…